 Services for Students with Disabilities

 Every student in this course should have an equal opportunity to succeed.
 If you anticipate or experience academic barriers that may be due to disability, including but not limited to ADHD, chronic or temporary medical conditions, deaf or hard of hearing, learning disability, mental health, or vision impairment, please contact the Services for Students with Disabilities (SSD) office (540-231-3788, firstname.lastname@example.org, or visit www.ssd.vt.edu).
-If you have an SSD accommodation letter, please meet with me privately during office hours (or schedule an appointment) to discuss your accommodations.
-This meeting should occur during the first two weeks of class.
+If you have an SSD accommodation letter, please email me as soon as possible so that I can accommodate your needs.
+I am happy to discuss your accommodations in a private meeting during office hours (or by appointment).

 The Undergraduate Honor Code pledge that each member of the university community agrees to abide by states: